hashicorp/consul/website/source/docs/connect/intentions.html.md

 The numbers in the table above are not stable.
 Their ordering will remain fixed but the actual number values may change in the future.

 -> **Consul Enterprise** - Namespaces are an Enterprise feature.
-In Consul OSS all of the rows in the table with a `*` for either the source or destination namespace are not possible.
+In Consul OSS any of the rows in the table with a `*` for either the source or destination namespace are not possible.

 ## Intention Management Permissions